jooshhart/P1/2SyntaxNComments/README.md

 Useful for documentation or explanations.
 """
 ```
+Usually, a long comment is used to describe the program file itself.
 ### Comment Highlighted
 ```python
 # TODO: This is a highlighted comment for tasks